International Context & Activities

 - Lead health promotion action and collaboration locally and globally.

 In June 2015, the International Conference on Health Promoting Universities and Colleges took place, and presentations and other documentation are available at the website.
 A key output was the Okanagan International Charter for Health Promoting Universities and Colleges.
+A short video produced at the conference discusses its success and key role in the Charter’s development.

 The interactive Conference design supported knowledge exchange among a diversity of people interested in the intersections of human and environmental health and wellbeing, ecosystem sustainability and learning and productivity.